ok-potato/aau/README.md

 ## 🤿 Diving deeper
-In case you're interested in how the program works, I've tried providing some concise documentation in the key parts of the algorithm:
+In case you're interested in how the program works, I've tried providing some concise documentation for the key parts of the algorithm:

 - `Algorithm` contains the main loop and `conjunction` subroutine
 - `PredefinedFuzzySystem` contains precalculated information on the occurring function symbols